KenzeKua/AudioVisualizer/README.md

 == Notes on the sound frequency ==
 Not all frequencies were used for this audio visualizer.
 I based it around 1 base note on the maximum piano frequency range.
 How I calculated this audio visualizer is by using a spectrum array size of 512.
-This can be higher but requires adjustment to the bulk of the programmingg since it was customize for size 512.
+This can be higher but requires adjustment to the bulk of the programming since it was customize for size 512.
-After using FMOD to collect the frequencies, I later divided it into 9 octaves of sounds.
+After using FMOD to collect the frequencies, I later divided it into 9 octaves of sound.
 The octaves ranges between 30 Hz to 7900 Hz.
 The 9 octaves are then divided between 18 bars and averaged out for certain bars.
 This creates a smooth transition between the bars allowing it to give a smoother shape.